kstateome/lti-launch/README.md

 - LtiLaunchKeyService
 - OauthTokenService

-The following Beans must be made available for Autowiring by the LTI application:
+The following Bean must be made available for Autowiring by the LTI application:
 - `canvasDomain` A string defining the primary canvasDomain that will be used for API calls and the OAuth exchange (most often, this should be the same as `canvas_url` above)

 To utilize the LTI launch capabilities of this application after this point, you simply need to create a Spring Controller inside of your Spring application that extends `LtiLaunchController`, an abstract class that handles most of the LTI exchange.